opencord/cord/docs/troubleshooting.md

 ## Debugging make target Failures

 `make` targets that are built will create a per-target log file in the `logs` directory.
-These are prefixed with a datestamp which is the same for every target in a single run of make - re-running make will result in additional sets of logs, even for the same target.
+These are prefixed with a timestamp which is the same for every target in a single run of make - re-running make will result in additional sets of logs, even for the same target.